aileks/book-nexus/PRD.md

 ## Overview

-Book Nexus is a **modular monolith** backend platform providing a public GraphQL API for book discovery, catalog management, and recommendations.
-The system uses **a single Go application with clear internal domain boundaries (DDD)**, PostgreSQL for persistence, and a React landing page.
+Book Nexus is a backend platform providing a public GraphQL API and pseudo-search engine for book discovery, catalog management, and recommendations.
+The system uses a single Go application with clear internal domain boundaries (DDD), PostgreSQL for persistence, and a React landing page.

 ## Goals

 - Provide a robust API for book catalog and metadata.
 - Enable book discovery through filtering, sorting, and recommendations.
-- **Demonstrate a clean, modular monolith architecture** based on Domain-Driven Design (DDD) principles.
+- Demonstrate a clean, modular monolith architecture based on DDD principles.
-- **Provide a clear architectural path** for future migration of modules (like recommendations) into independent microservices as scale demands.
+- Provide a clear architectural path for future migration of modules into independent microservices.
 - Support series tracking and author/publisher information.
 - Deploy easily via Docker Compose locally and on VPS/managed containers.